 There’s so little of NOLF here it’s like a mod (except the fans would have done better).
-No stealth, gadgets, puzzles, Santa-style Quartermaster; also missing is Cate’s travels as she dismantles HARM.
-Admittedly, NOLF2 overdoes the India location but CJ is essentially three locations – the base, the moon and the lair (from the outside) and each outstay their welcome, over-long and over-populated with the same villains doing the same things.
+No stealth, gadgets, puzzles, Santa-style Quartermaster.
 It’s so repetitive CJ almost ruins NOLF; there’s so many henchmen to fight you notice how scripted they are when they’re not talking about their mother in law or the causality between villainy and alcoholism.
-It’s just no fun; how do you miss the fun?
-Why don’t we have a mission where we (try) to silence Armstrong or recruit Pierre the Mime King?
 Failure could have been a fun option for this game, an anti-hero in the literal sense, but no.

-What about something to tie it in?
-Naa – when CJ does reference the original it’s getting it wrong; the moonbase is a repeat of NOLF’s trip but without any of the cool 2001-inspired spacesuits or, unforgivably, the nightclub.
-JJ gets blasted into space and has to fight off other space-villains, repeating the fall from the plane in NOLF, except there’s no henchman yelling ‘please be full of hay’ and falling in zero-g isn't as exciting somehow.
+When CJ does reference the original it’s getting it wrong; the moonbase is a repeat of NOLF’s trip but without any of the cool 2001-inspired spacesuits or, unforgivably, the nightclub.
+JJ gets blasted into space and has to fight off other space-villains, repeating the fall from the plane in NOLF, except there’s no henchman yelling ‘please be full of hay’ and falling in zero-g isn't exciting.
 It's just a straight shooter using NOLFs assets.
 There’s no quotable lines, quirky behaviours, in-jokes, references.
 The only reason I’m persevering is in the hopes Cate might make an appearance.
 And kill me.

 And then, after a too-little, too-late fun ending where we use cannons to take out Danger Danger’s base (which was a slog to get to, enlivened only by a short ride on a Vespa), JJ gets double-crossed by HARM and takes his revenge on Volkov, explaining his pained reappearance in NOLF2.
 It doesn’t even make sense, other than to explain why Cate doesn’t face off with JJ in NOLF2.
 Plus, JJ is supposed to be a stone-cold killer and his revenge is ruining Volkov’s holiday?
 There’s one scene where we torture a Danger-Danger henchman but although it’s played for laughs it’s actually more painful for us, and not an ounce on the scene where Cate tricks a HARM henchman into telling her where their base is.